sinae99/Active-Directory-Home-Lab/README.md

 After installing VMs, we will set up Windows Server 2019 to act as our domain controller.
 To do this, the server needs two network adapters:

-    External Network Adapter(_INTERNET_): This adapter connects to the internet, getting its IP address from the hosts network and the home router.
+External Network(_INTERNET_): This adapter connects to the internet, getting its IP address from the hosts network and the home router.

-    Internal Network Adapter(_INTERNAL_): This adapter allows communication between Windows Server 2019 and the Windows 10 VMs over a private network.
+Internal Network(_INTERNAL_): This adapter allows communication between Windows Server 2019 and the Windows 10 VMs over a private network.

 the INTERNET uses the default NAT configuration and INTERNAL will get its IP address manually